Eric-Robert-Lawson/attractor-oncology/HOW_THIS_HELPS_YOU.md

 This is the mathematical structure of what is happening in your cells.

+And it applies regardless of
+which cancer you have,
+which organ is involved,
+which cell type was affected.

+Every cancer we have examined
+follows this same structural logic.
+Four early cancers.
+Then twenty-two.
+Different lineages.
+Different organs.
+Different gene sets.
+One principle.

-And because it is a mathematical structure, it can be measured.
+Because it is a mathematical structure, it can be measured.
 Precisely.
 From your own biopsy data.